Abdulkareem399/HR-Analytics-Power-Bi-Deshbord/README.md

 # HR Analytics Dashboard – Employee Attrition Insights Using Power Bi
+This dataset contains 1,480 rows and 38 columns of employee records, covering details such as demographics, job roles, salary, education, and attrition status.
+We performed data cleaning, transformation, and visualization to analyze attrition patterns.
+Key insights include department-wise attrition, salary impact, job role analysis, and demographic trends.
 ## Project Objective:
+Perform exploratory HR analytics to identify key workforce trends and attrition patterns for actionable insights.
 ## Data Set Used:
 To analyze and visualize workforce attrition trends using key HR KPIs for data-driven decision-making.
 <a href = "https://github.com/Abdulkareem399/HR-Analytics-Power-Bi-Deshbord/blob/main/HR_Analytics.csv">HR-Analytics Dataset</a>

 ## Questions (KPIs) Answered
-What is the overall attrition rate?
+◉ What is the overall attrition rate?
-Which department has the highest attrition?
+◉ Which department has the highest attrition?
-What is the average age, salary, and tenure of employees leaving?
+◉ What is the average age, salary, and tenure of employees leaving?
-Does attrition vary by gender?
+◉ Does attrition vary by gender?
-Which age group is most affected by attrition?
+◉ Which age group is most affected by attrition?
-How does attrition vary across different salary ranges?
+◉ How does attrition vary across different salary ranges?
-What is the impact of education background on attrition?
+◉ What is the impact of education background on attrition?
-Which job roles are most affected?
+◉ Which job roles are most affected?
-What is the trend of attrition over the years?
+◉ What is the trend of attrition over the years?

 <a href="https://github.com/Abdulkareem399/HR-Analytics-Power-Bi-Deshbord/blob/main/HR-Analytics%20ProjectScreenshot.jpg">veiw Deshbord</a>

 ## Key Insights & Features
-1. Department-Wise Analysis
-Human Resources & Research & Development departments analyzed separately.
-Interactive department tabs for focused insights.
-2. Employee & Attrition Metrics
-Count of Employees:
-HR: 446 employees
-R&D: 961 employees
-Attrition Count:
-HR: 92 employees (20.63%)
-R&D: 133 employees (13.84%)
-Average Age: 37 years
-Average Salary:
-HR: 7.0K
-R&D: 6.3K
-Average Tenure: ~7 years
-3. Demographic Breakdown
-Attrition by Gender: Male vs Female ratio.
-Attrition by Age: Highest in the 26–35 age group for both departments.
-4. Education Field Analysis
-HR: Majority from Marketing (38%) and Life Sciences (32%).
+◉ Departments with lower salaries and shorter tenure tend to have higher attrition.
+◉ Mid-career employees (26–35) are more likely to leave compared to other age groups.
+◉ Sales and technical roles show high attrition, indicating potential workload or job satisfaction issues.
-R&D: Majority from Life Sciences (44%) and Medical (35%).
+◉ Employees from Life Sciences and Marketing backgrounds dominate attrition numbers.
-5. Salary vs Attrition
-Highest attrition seen in employees earning up to 5K salary range for both departments.
-6. Job Role Attrition
-HR: Sales Executive (57) and Sales Representative (33) most affected.
-R&D: Laboratory Technician (62) and Research Scientist (47) most affected.
-7. Trend Over Time
-Attrition by year showing peak exits in the initial years, then declining.
+◉ Salary increments and engagement strategies could potentially reduce turnover in vulnerable groups.

 ## Deshbord